Live-action animation

 Live-action animation is a film genre that combines live-action filmmaking with animation.

-Projects that are both live-action and computer animation tend to have fictional characters or figures represented and characterized by cast members through motion capture and then animated and modeled by animators.
-Films that are live-action and traditional animation use hand-drawn, computer-generated imagery (CGI), or stop-motion animation.
+Films that use live action with traditional animation tend to use hand-drawn or stop-motion animation.
+Projects that use both live action and computer animation tend to use motion capture to translate performances by living actors into computer-generated imagery.

 History

 Origins of combining live-action and animation

 The origins of live-action animation date back to the early 20th century, with pioneers such as the Frenchman Georges Méliès.
 Méliès is often credited with creating the first examples of this genre through his innovative use of special effects, animation, and live-action footage.
-His 1902 film, "A Trip to the Moon", although not a live-action animated film by the modern definition, laid the groundwork for the integration of imaginative elements into live-action films.
+His 1902 film, A Trip to the Moon, although not a live-action animated film by the modern definition, laid the groundwork for the integration of imaginative elements into live-action films.

 The genre really began to develop with the advent of techniques such as Rotoscoping, developed by Max Fleischer in the 1910s.
 Rotoscoping allowed animators to trace moving images, frame by frame, to generate realistic animations which could be integrated with real action scenes.

 During the silent film era in the 1920s and 1930s, the popular animated cartoons of Max Fleischer included a series in which his cartoon character, Koko the Clown, interacted with the live world; for example, having a boxing match with a live kitten.
 In a variation from this and inspired by Fleischer, Walt Disney's first directorial efforts, years before Oswald the Lucky Rabbit was born in 1927 and Mickey Mouse in 1928, were the live-action animated Alice Comedies cartoons, in which a young live-action girl named Alice interacted with animated cartoon characters.

 Many previous films have combined live-action with stop-motion animation using back projection, such as Willis O'Brien and Ray Harryhausen films in the United States, and Aleksandr Ptushko, Karel Zeman and, more recently, Jan Švankmajer in Eastern Europe.
 The first feature film combining these forms was The Lost World (1925).
 In the Soviet film The New Gulliver (1935), the only character who was not animated was Gulliver himself.

 Warner Bros.' black-and-white Looney Tunes cartoon You Ought to Be in Pictures, directed by Friz Freleng, featured animated Warner Bros. characters interacting with live-action people, and the genre broke new ground for the first time and paved the way for future films that also used this technique.

 In another cartoon, the animated sequence in the 1945 film Anchors Aweigh, in which Gene Kelly dances with an animated Jerry Mouse, is one of the most famous scenes in film history.